CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Manufacturer's Affidavit

-- Documentation Required for AGR Valued $10,000 or Less
+- Documentation for Certain USGR Valued at $10,000 or Less

-- Documentation Required to Declare Articles Repaired, Altered or Processed
+- Special Documentation Required to Declare Articles Repaired, Altered or Processed

 - Documentation for Temporary Importation Bond Imports